-If you or a loved one is struggling to overcome an addiction to drugs or alcohol, you’ve probably wondered what you should be looking for in an addiction rehabilitation center.
-It’s easy to fall into the misguided belief that all alcohol and drug treatment programs are more or less the same, but this couldn’t be further from the truth.
+If you or a loved one is struggling to overcome an addiction to drugs or alcohol, you’ve probably wondered what you should look for in an addiction rehabilitation center.
+It’s easy to fall into the misguided belief that all alcohol and drug treatment programs are more or less the same.This couldn’t be further from the truth.

-While there are many rehabilitation centers that care deeply about their clients and will do everything in their power to help them succeed, there are others that are only concerned about increasing their profits.
+While many rehabilitation centers care deeply about their clients and will do everything in their power to help them succeed, others are only concerned about increasing their profits.

 Understanding drug addiction and the treatment process is essential, and having an expert interventionist in your corner is important when making the decision to enter treatment.
-Here, we’ve put together a collection of some of the most important factors to consider when choosing an addiction treatment program.
+Here, we’ve assembled a collection of some of the most important factors to consider when choosing an addiction treatment program.

 The Importance of Medically Assisted Detox

 The safest and best way to quit opiates, alcohol and numerous other drugs is by starting with medically assisted detox.
-Going through withdrawal is an incredibly stressful and potentially life-threatening experience, depending on the substance that the person has been abusing.
+Going through withdrawal is an incredibly stressful and potentially life-threatening experience, depending on the substance that has been abused.
 Medical supervision during detoxification is the only way to ensure that this stage of the recovery process is done safely.

 Is the Treatment Facility Accredited?